 If, after approving a request for outside employment, the Department obtains information that a financial conflict of interest exists, the Department may request that the employee provide his/her personal financial records, time and attendance for review.
 Failure or refusal by the member to provide such records may result in revocation or suspension of approval of the outside employment pursuant to this policy.

-815.9 ADMINISTRATION
+H. ADMINISTRATION

-815.9.1 EXTRA DUTY COORDINATOR
+a.
+EXTRA DUTY COORDINATOR

 The Extra-duty Coordinator is responsible for the smooth operation of officer assignment.
 Responsibilities of the coordinator include: